+38268656112 (WhatsApp & Telegram)

 - Persons being employed in public works;

-- Persons which are employed indefinitely after the traineeship;
+- Persons who are employed indefinitely after the traineeship;

 - Persons employed as seasonal workers;

-- Unemployed persons who had been working for over 25 years and who receive money allowances;
+- Unemployed persons who have been working for over 25 years and who receive money allowances;

 - Persons in business zones.